Creating Your First Projection

 On the Expenses page, you can enter Base Expenses and Additional Expenses.

-Base Expenses can be thought of as the minimum amount of after-tax spending that your clients need, excluding items that are entered on other pages such as debt payments, insurance premiums, savings contributions, etc. We think of Base Expenses as those recurring lifestyle expenses that would include items such as groceries, transportation, home maintenance, etc.
+Base Expenses can be thought of as the minimum amount of annual after-tax spending that your clients need, excluding items entered on other pages such as debt payments, insurance premiums, savings contributions, etc. We think of Base Expenses as recurring lifestyle expenses (for example groceries, transportation, home maintenance, etc.).

-The amount entered here will be populated for every year starting at the client's Retirement Age or the first year of the plan, whichever is later.
+The amount entered here will be populated for every year starting at the client's Retirement Age or the plan's first year, whichever is later.
+For a couple, enter the Combined annual Base Expense value.

 Additional Expenses

-You can use the Additional Expenses table to enter one-time or recurring expenses that you would like to separate from the Base Expenses.
-These items would typically include vehicles, travel, renovations, gifts to kids, etc.
+You can use the Additional Expenses table to enter one-time or recurring expenses, separate from the Base Expenses.
+These items typically include vehicles, travel, renovations, gifts to kids, etc.

 Select Add Expense and then fill out the row for each expense.
 You can find further details on the data entry for Additional Expenses here.